-A number of health issues may have a negative impact on a woman’s well-being during pregnancy and childbirth.
+Many health issues may harm a woman’s well-being during pregnancy and childbirth.
 Three out of five maternal deaths in the U.S. are considered preventable, yet the U.S. has a higher rate compared to other high-income countries.
-The Center for Women & Infants (CWI) at UofL Health – UofL Hospital has recommendations for seeking care if you are pregnant or a new mom.
+The Center for Women & Infants at UofL Health – UofL Hospital has recommendations for seeking care if you are pregnant or a new mom.
 Some symptoms may even show up a year after delivery.

 Women experiencing any of the following symptoms should seek immediate medical attention: